scott-es/o2co_endor/README.md

 # GitHub OWNERS File Analyzer

-This tool analyzes OWNERS files in a GitHub repository, helping you understand who owns different parts of the codebase.
+The script will output a list of all OWNERS files found in the repository, along with the owners listed in each file, and then update an Endor Labs project with the data.

 ## Prerequisites